run-llama/llama_index/docs/getting_started/installation.md

 [Check out our Starter Example with Local Models](starter_example_local.md)

-A full guide to using and configuring LLMs available [here](/module_guides/models/llms.md).
+A full guide to using and configuring LLMs is available [here](/module_guides/models/llms.md).

 A full guide to using and configuring embedding models is available [here](/module_guides/models/embeddings.md).